-Common Code(s):

-ISIN Code(s):
+ISIN Code(s): []

-CFI Code: [[●], as updated as set out on the website of the Association of National Number Agencies (ANNA)/Not Applicable] FISN: [[●], as updated as set out on the website of the Association of National Number Agencies (ANNA)/Not Applicable] Relevant Clearing System(s): [The Depository Trust Company/Euroclear and Clearstream] Delivery: Delivery [against/free of] payment Names and addresses of additional Paying Agent(s) (if any): [] Tradeable amount: [So long as the Notes are represented by Note and the relevant clearing system(s) such Notes shall be tradeable only in prin amounts of at least the Specified Denomi provided hereon and integral multiples of thereafter (or its equivalent in another cur LISTING AND ADMISSION TO T TRADING APPLICATION These Final Terms comprise the final terms required to list and herein pursuant to the U.S. \$23,000,000,000 Global Funding P. BENCHMA RKS [[Specify benchmark] is provided by [administrator legal name].
-As at the date hereof, [administrator legal name] [appears]/[does not appear] in the register of administrators and benchmarks established and maintained by the European Securities and Markets Authority pursuant to Article 36 of Regulation (EU) 2016/1011 on indices used as benchmarks in financial instruments and financial contracts or to measure the performance of investment funds (the "Benchmarks Regulation").
-[As far as the Issuer is aware, the transitional provisions in Article 51 of the Benchmarks Regulation apply, such that [administrator legal name] is not currently required to obtain authorization/registration (or, if located outside the European Union, recognition, endorsement or equivalence).]]/[Not Applicable] RESPONSIBI LITY The Series Trust and Jackson accept responsibility for the info Series Trust and Jackson confirms that, having taken all reasona given in these Final Terms is, to the best of their knowledge, in likely to affect its import. able care to ensure that such is the case, the information Signed on behalf of the Series Trust: By: Duly authorised Signed on behalf of the Funding Agreement Provider: By:
+Common Code(s): []

+CFI Code: [[]/Not Applicable]

+FISN: [[]/Not Applicable]

+Relevant Clearing System(s): [The Depository Trust Company/Euroclear and Clearstream]

+Delivery: Delivery [against/free of] payment

+Names and addresses of additional Paying Agent(s) (if any): []

+Tradeable amount: [So long as the Notes are represented by a Global Note and the relevant clearing system(s) so permit, such Notes shall be tradeable only in principal amounts of at least the Specified Denomination, provided hereon and integral multiples of €1,000 thereafter (or its equivalent in another currency).]

+LISTING AND ADMISSION TO FRADING APPLICATION

+These Final Terms comprise the final terms required to list and herein pursuant to the U.S. \$20,000,000,000 Global Funding I

+RESPONSIB ILITY

+The Series Trust and Jackson accept responsibility for the inf Series Trust and Jackson confirms that, having taken all a information given in these Final Terms is, to the best of their omit anything likely to affect its import. reasonable care to ensure that such is the case, the

+Signed on behalf of the Series Trust:

+By:

+Duly authorised

+Signed on behalf of the Funding Agreement Provider:

+By:

+Duly authorised